 Option 2: Primary and Secondary BOBs

-The second option is to make one “Primary” BOB which contains all of the essential items.
-The “Secondary” bags will contain less-essential items which are useful but not absolutely necessary for survival.
+The second option is to make one “Primary” BOB containing all the essential items.
+The “Secondary” bags will have less-essential things which are helpful but not absolutely necessary for survival.

-- The Primary BOB might contain a weapon, tarp, water filter, fire starter, rain ponchos, water bottle, emergency food ration bars, and important documents.
+- The Primary BOB might contain a weapon, tarp, water filter, fire starter, rain ponchos, water bottle, emergency food ration bars, and essential documents.

-- The Secondary BOBs would contain items like a tent, cook set, extra clothes, extra food, water, an ax, and comfort items like a deck of playing cards.
+- The Secondary BOBs would contain items like a tent, cook set, extra clothes, food, water, an axe, and comfort items like a deck of playing cards.

 Option 3: Divide Up Gear Between BOBs

 The third option is to divide the items up between all bags.
 If one bag gets lost or stolen, you still have some essential items left.

 You can also keep the load lighter in each bag this way, which will help you all move faster.

 However, as with Option 2, the downside is that you’ll each be missing essential gear if you get separated.